benbaarber/squid/README.md

 squid.worker(your_sim_fn)
 ```

-Squid will take the provided `Dockerfile`, build the image, push it to the
+Squid will take the provided `Dockerfile`, build the image, push it to your
-GitLab registry, and tell other machines in the infrastructure to pull that
+docker registry, and tell other machines in the infrastructure to pull that
 image down and run it.
 These containers connect to a central genetic algorithm
-process, and agents are distributed among them to be simulated and evaluated
+process, and agents are distributed among them to be simulated and evaluated in
-in parallel.
+parallel.

 With that high level description in mind, let's go over the actual components of Squid.